identity 音标拼音: [ɑɪd'ɛntəti] [ɑɪd'ɛntɪti] [ɑɪd'ɛnɪti] [ɑɪd'ɛnəti]

 英文字典中文字典相关资料:

-Identity - Psychology Today Identity encompasses the memories, experiences, relationships, and values that create one’s sense of self This amalgamation creates a steady sense of who one is over time, even as new facets are
+Identity - Psychology Today Identity encompasses the memories, experiences, relationships, and values that generate one’s sense of self This amalgamation creates a steady sense of who one is over time, even as new facets